Glutexo/guides/providers/embedded_ansible.md

 ```
 brew install docker docker-machine

+# create a default docker machine
+docker-machine create default

-# read the output and start the service
+# read the output and start the service by running
+brew services start docker-machine

 # run this in your .bashrc, or every shell where needed
 eval `docker-machine env default`